junli95/junli95.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jun Li is currently a Lecturer in <a href="https://cs.njupt.edu.cn/"  target="view_frame">School of Computer Science</a> at <a href="https://www.njupt.edu.cn/"  target="view_frame">Nanjing University of Posts and Telecommunications</a>.
 He received the Ph.D. degree from <a href="https://www.swu.edu.cn/"  target="view_frame">Southwest University</a> in 2024 (supervised by Prof. <a href="http://cis.swu.edu.cn/info/1013/1168.htm"  target="view_frame">Jianwei Liao</a>).
 He was a one-year Visiting Ph.D.
 Student at <a href="https://www.nii.ac.jp/en/"  target="view_frame">National Institute of Informatics</a> (supervised by Prof. <a href="https://www.nii.ac.jp/en/faculty/architecture/ishikawa_yutaka/"  target="view_frame">Yutaka Ishikawa</a>) from 2022 to 2023.
-His research interest is in the area of flash memory and computer architecture optimization, and my research outcomes have been published in premier journals and conferences including TOS, TACO, TCAD, TECS, TODAES, JSA, MSST, DATE, ICPP, LCTES, ISCAS.
+His research interest is in the area of flash memory and computer architecture optimization, and my research outcomes have been published in premier journals and conferences including TOS, TACO, TCAD, TECS, TODAES, MSST, DATE, ICPP, LCTES, ISCAS.

 # 🔥 News